-- One of the ways we provide you instant access to your bill, make payments, and receive important alerts is by the My Account service, which requires you to provide us your email address.
-You have the right not to provide your email address; however, you will not be able to take advantage of our online services such as electronic billing and payments.
+- One of the ways we provide you instant access to your bill, make payments, and receive important alerts is by registering for the SCE.com My Account service, which requires you to provide us your email address.
+You have the right not to provide your email address; however, you will not be able to take advantage of our digital services such as electronic billing and payments.

-You may also use one of the methods listed in the Contact Us section to learn more about ways to limit, or opt-out, of the collection and sharing of your information.
-To ensure the confidentiality of your information, we encourage you to never share user name and password, information from your customer bill, including your account number, energy usage information, or other personal information with anyone who could use this information to access your account without your consent.
-If you believe your Personal Information may have been compromised, immediately contact us.
+You may also use one of the methods in the Contact Us section to learn more about ways to limit, or opt-out, of the collection and sharing of your information.
+To ensure the confidentiality of your information, we encourage you to never share user name and password, information from your customer bill, including your account number, Energy Usage Information, or other Personal Information with anyone who could use this information to access your account without your consent.
+If you believe your Personal Information may have been compromised, contact us immediately.